 - Hourly employees are hired on an as needed, at will basis.
 There is no guarantee of continued employment or continuation in an assignment.
 The employment of an hourly employee may be terminated at any time and without prior notice.

-- If an hourly employee is terminated for poor performance, the HR Records section should be notified by the supervisor and HR Records will note that the employee is not eligible for re-hire.
+- If an hourly employee is terminated for poor performance, the HR Employment section should be notified by the supervisor and HR Employment will note that the employee is not eligible for re-hire.

-- Once the employee has been terminated, the department will need to end the employee's hourly PA on the Personnel Authorization (PA) webpage.
-To end the hourly PA following the instructions below:
+- Once the employee has been terminated, the department will need to end the employee's hourly assignment in Workday.

 Absence From Work